hazymorning/origami_weather/README.md

 ## Examples

 These are just starting points.
-Anything here can be changed, mixed, or combined.
+Almost anything in these layouts can be changed, mixed, or combined with other Home Assistant cards.

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/74d4a14d-3973-418b-a4a2-6254094b0a9b" />